DragonsPlusMinecraft/CreateEnchantmentIndustry/README.md

  - **Bjorkan** (Swedish localization)

  ## Contribute
 Feel free to open a PR to either translate the mod or to add another feature!
-All help is appriciated!
+All help is appreciated!